keymetrics/doc-pm2/en/enterprise/guides/webchecks.md

 ### Verify Availability of your APIs

-When providing API to your customers, you want to be sure that they are available and not too slow.
+When providing API to your customers, you want to make sure they are available and not too slow.
 You can add a webcheck on specific routes and get alerted if they cross a specific threshold.

-### Know the time its take for your web app to load
+### Know how much time it takes for your web app to load

 When creating a webcheck, you can enable the toggle the `Retrieve frontend metrics` which will load your endpoint in a chromium browser to verify the time it takes to be interactive and few other key metrics for your users.

 ## Requirements

-In the following documention, there are no specific requirements except that your endpoint need to be exposed to internet.
+In the following documentation, there are no specific requirements except that your endpoint need to be exposed to internet.

 ## Configuration